-This will bring up the Multi-Layout/Multi-Layer Index Database Wizard dialog.
-This wizard has a number of advantages over the standard Location Listing Database Wizard discussed earlier in this section including the ability to index across multiple layouts and layers.
+This will bring up the Indexing Wizard dialog.
+This wizard has a number of advantages over the older Location Listing Database Wizard discussed later in this section including the ability to index across multiple layouts and layers.
 Additionally, the settings of this wizard can be saved and restored so you don't have to reenter all the settings each time the wizard is used.